AisaacO/coursera-data-cleaning/CodeBook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-#Provided method of cleaning the raw data
+#Required method of cleaning the raw data

 1. Merge the training and the test sets to create one data set.